imagewize/sage-10-components/README.md

+# Sage 10 Content Blocks

+## Blade Content

-# Sage 10 Components
+## Sage 10 Components

-Sage 10 Components that can be used in tandem with your Sage 10 team.
+Laravel Components that can be used in tandem with your Sage 10 team.
 WP Acorn will be needed

 - navigation